Gastric Ulcers in Horses

 Hindgut ulcers, specifically in the colon, are called colonic ulcers.
 Colonic ulcers are particularly challenging to diagnose and usually require an ultrasound for their detection.
 The severity of the condition is measured by the thickness of the colon’s outer wall.

 Additionally, high-stress environments such as intense training or competition can increase the likelihood of ulcer formation due to heightened cortisol levels and reduced blood flow to the stomach lining.
-They are common in horses and can affect any horse at any age but occur most frequently in horses that perform athletic activities or live a stressful life.

 Ulzeraide Plus – Nutritional Supplement